arkadiuszPasciak/windows98/src/documentation/reference/cli.md

 ### preview

-Command used in a Vite project to preview a production build locally before deploying it to a server.
-This command runs the `preview` script specified in the project's `package.json` file, which typically starts a local server to serve the production build files generated by running `npm run build`.
-This allows developers to ensure that the build is working correctly and catch any issues before deploying to a production server.
+Command is used to launch a local server to `preview` your production-built project using Vite.
+This command runs the preview script defined in your `package.json` file, which typically starts a Vite server with the contents of the dist directory after running npm run build.
+The preview command allows you to test and verify `the production version` of your project in a local environment, ensuring optimal performance and functionality before deployment.

 ```bash
 npm run preview